virgo-project/virgo/Teams/Communications/website/src/_stories/monsters.md

 As a teenager, suddenly, I was put in front of new monsters, no longer confined in my room, but permeated in my life: floods, earthquakes, fires,…

-[**Italians Comb Through Rubble After Quake** *L’AQUILA, Italy — At twilight on Monday, seven wooden coffins lay on the ground under a gnarled tree in Onna, a tiny…*www.nytimes.com](https://www.nytimes.com/2009/04/07/world/europe/07italy.html)
+![**Italians Comb Through Rubble After Quake** *L’AQUILA, Italy — At twilight on Monday, seven wooden coffins lay on the ground under a gnarled tree in Onna, a tiny…*www.nytimes.com](https://static01.nyt.com/images/2009/04/06/world/quake_span_600.1.jpg)

 The phenomena described in the news were so great that they seemed invincible.
 So how to fight them?
 Impossible, I said to myself, the only thing I can do is cover my eyes and wait for them to leave as I did as a child with a blanket over my head.